ASendellPrice/Myzomela_pipeline/Myzomela_step_by_step.md

 * *Grantiella picta* (painted honeyeater) [GCA_013397955.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_013397955.1)
 * *Anthochaera phrygia* (Regent honeyeater) [GCA_009430485.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_009430485.1)

 All of these are scaffold level assemblies i.e. not assembled to chromosome level.
 This isn't too bad as we can find the position of scaffolds relative to a chromosome level assembly later using [Satsuma](http://satsuma.sourceforge.net).
 More about that later.

-We will be using the Lichenostomus cassidix as a reference genome as this has the lowest number of scaffolds (1,912).
+We will be using the *Lichenostomus cassidix* as a reference genome as this is the least fragmented of the genome available, having the lowest number of scaffolds (1,912).
+In contrast *Grantiella picta* and *Anthochaera phrygia* have 15k and 265k scaffolds respectively.

 So now we need to download the assembly from NCBI using command "wget" and save the file in a new directory called "Ref_Genome".